1974–75 WHA season: All-Star game

-At Northlands Coliseum in Edmonton, the West defeated the East 6–4.
+At Northlands Coliseum in Edmonton, the West defeated the East 6–4 in the 1975 WHA All-Star Game.

 Avco World Trophy playoffs

 Eight teams qualified for the playoffs; the top two teams in each division and the next two teams with the highest point totals.
 The teams were then pooled together, according to point totals, to determine quarter-final match-ups.
 The three division winners were guaranteed the top three seeds, according to their point totals.
 Teams were not "reseeded" after the quarter-final round.